web3coffee-eth-bogota/.github/profile/README.md

 Step 3: Your Lens social media profile is automatically minted for you.
 The bot will follow your profile, granting you a Follow NFT to join the DAO.

-Step 4:  The bot will send you your perfect match via Telegram.
+Step 4: Receive your perfect match via Telegram.

 Step 5: Join the community and start networking now!